seek-oss/kpt-functions/cmd/sync/README.md

 As you can see, the `some-other-key` value has not been interpreted as a go template.
 Without custom delimiters, attempting to render this template would error with `function "this" is not defined`, as the first word inside the `{{ }}` was interpreted as a function.

+Setting of alternate delimiters is 'sticky', in the sense that once you have set alternate delimiters, they will apply recursively for any template rendering, and they cannot be reset.